gulfiliz/gulfiliz.github.io/_posts/2026-01-10-erotapokriseis-viii.md

 ---

 **1) Q:** Small question, but I'm curious: what are you writing all these essays with?
 Which pen, which ink?

 **A:** Thank you so much, this is a very sweet question.
 I have a notebook in which I write essays like these, and the name of my notebook is: fragmenta-sképsis-metaxy :) I usually love writing with a fountain pen.
 But these essays, of course, I write on my computer.
 I don't transfer them from the notebook to the computer; I sit down and write.
 Love!

+These days I write in my journal with my Meisterstück, F nib, Pilot Iroshizuku Ajisai, that soft hydrangea blue, in a Rhodia notebook.
+Cheers!

 ---